How a Workout Partner Can Help You Reach Your Goals

 1. You’re More Likely to Show Up

-Most people are aware of this one, and it’s probably the number one reason people will say they enjoy having a workout partner.
+Most people are aware of this one, and it’s probably first among workout buddy benefits simply because it’s the most critical.
 Knowing you have someone waiting for you at the track, the gym, or the park is what gets you out of bed, into your exercise clothes, and to your workout.

 We find it far easier to skip out on ourselves than other people.
-Because when we rely on ourselves, we rely on the mythical “willpower” we’re all supposed to have.
-But willpower is, in fact, fleeting.
-Whereas a good workout partner will do right by you for a long, long time.
+When we rely on ourselves, we rely on the mythical “willpower” we’re all supposed to have.
+But willpower is, in fact, fleeting—whereas a good workout partner will do right by you for a long, long time.

 2. You’re More Likely to Enjoy It